Skip to content

 GitHub Webhook Events Quick Start

-The Sematext GitHub Webhook Events Integration supports these events:
+The Sematext GitHub Webhook Events Integration supports the following events:

 • Commit comments